mrmrs/css-uncut/README.md

 Skin classes for each of the 140 color names defined in the css/html spec.

+### Spacing

+Eight step scale for both margins and padding.
+Single purpose classes to target: all, top, right, bottom, and left sides as well as utilities to space horizontally  and vertically.
+It's easy to extend if you need more or less steps.

 ## What needs work

 Naming conventions.
 There are some nice grockable consistent patterns, but some of them aren't that